Using Multiyear Funding to Supercharge Your Grantmaking - Exponent Philanthropy

 How to Start Giving Multiyear Funding

-First, think about your mission and grantmaking goals.
-Which of your grantees most align with your goals?
-Which have the greatest potential to meet those shared goals?
-And which keep in touch with you the most?
+First, consider your mission and grantmaking objectives.
+Which of your grantees most aligns with your goals?
+Which has the most significant potential to meet those shared goals?
+And which keeps in touch with you the most?

-Next, schedule some time to talk with key grantees.
-To help set expectations for a candid conversation, say that your foundation is not making grants immediately, but rather taking time to listen, learn, and refine its grantmaking.
-Meet with leaders and staff to learn more about what they do and how, the challenges they face, and what they could accomplish with the right support.
-This will uncover exciting opportunities to make a difference with multiyear support.
+Next, could you schedule some time to talk with key grantees?
+To help set expectations for a candid conversation, could you say that your foundation is not making grants immediately but rather taking time to listen, learn, and refine its grantmaking?

 When making multiyear grants, our members tend to:

-- Choose organizations that align closely with their mission and goals.
+• Select organizations that closely align with their mission and goals.

 About the Author